 This is a fallacious belief that is common among quite a lot of Muslims of Pakistani/Indian subcontinent origin (especially those that study with certain unmentioned international organizations) as well as the understanding of a few contemporary Muslim figures (usually from the same region).
-Many are the basements in which amateur exegetes claim to interpret the Qur’an, many are the institutes in which it is well-meaningly proclaimed ‘all you need is the Qur’an’, yet the truth is stranger than fiction.
+Many are the basements in which amateur exegetes claim to interpret the Qur’an and many are the institutes in which it is well-meaningly proclaimed ‘all you need is the Qur’an’.
+Yet the truth is not so simple.

 Please note: In this article, I don’t want to de-legitimize or de-emphasize the casual study of the Qur’an for the average Muslim, whether that be a reading of a translation or doing tadabbur (reflection) over the verses of the Qur’an for a more educated-in-Islam Muslim.
 It is also very important for every Muslim to have a daily wird (routine) of Qur’an recitation.
 This article was written to correct a problematic pedagogical perspective in many institutes that develops an almost cult-like mentality in some Muslims with regards to how they approach and understand the Qur’an.
 Note: Pedagogy is the science of teaching, curriculum and learning.

 These Muslims think that in order to study, understand, and develop a relationship with the words of Allah, one must only ‘study it directly and nothing else’.
 So for them a pedagogical approach to studying the Qur’an would entail a study of basic tajwid, ‘Qur’anic Arabic’, tafsir, and little else.
 But this a deeply problematic pedagogy, and it is more affected by Qur’anist movements than anything else.
 (Quranism comprises views that Islamic law and guidance should only be based on the Qur’an, thus opposing the religious authority, reliability, and/or authenticity of hadith literature).